 These unique cookie bars from the American Institute for Cancer Research are inspired by Australia’s national biscuit, the ANZAC (Australian and New Zealand Army Corps).
 Made in World War I to give the troops a taste of home cooking, they’re packed with nutritious whole grains.
 Whole grains are rich in vitamins, minerals and fiber, including the soluble fiber shown to lower blood cholesterol.
 A hint of coconut and honey adds an exotic sweetness that will make you feel like you’re on vacation down under.
-Make these cookies to take with you to treatment to keep your energy up!

 1 cup quick cooking rolled oats